PaymasterMax/PaymasterMax/README.md

   - System Administration - Bash, unix, ansible, docker.
   - 3D modelling & Animation.

-- I Speak Python language.
+- I Major write code in Python.
-- I Build living models to predict and oversee your future.
+- I Build living AI models to predict and oversee your future.
 Trust me Bro 😂.
 - Lately I have been building spiders to crawl the internet, be carefull<br>it does not crawl on you in your tour on my repos😉.<br><br>
 ### Checkout my portfolio at [portfolio](https://portfolio-smoky-tau-12.vercel.app)
 ###### That's just it to mention a few.<br>